pulumi/registry/themes/default/content/registry/packages/eventstorecloud/installation-configuration.md

 ---
-title: Event Store Cloud Setup
+title: Event Store Cloud Installation & Configuration
 meta_desc: How to set up credentials to use the Event Store cloud provider for Pulumi.
 layout: installation
 ---